- LEGO Papert Professor of Learning Research

-His Lifelong Kindergarten research group develops the Scratch programming software and online community (scratch.mit.edu), used by millions of young people around the world.
+His Lifelong Kindergarten research group developed the Scratch programming software and online community , used by millions of young people around the world.
 The group has also collaborated with the LEGO Company on the development of new educational ideas and products, including LEGO Mindstorms and WeDo robotics kits.
 Resnick co-founded the Computer Clubhouse project, an international network of 100 after-school learning centers where youth from low-income communities learn to express themselves creatively with new technologies.

 Resnick earned a BA in physics at Princeton University (1978) and MS and PhD degrees in computer science at MIT (1988, 1992).
 He worked as a science-technology journalist from 1978 to 1983.